interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/subscription_simple.md

 If the DSS fails to let us search in the area for which test subscriptions will be created, it is failing to properly implement **[astm.f3411.v22a.DSS0030,f](../../../../../requirements/astm/f3411/v22a.md)**.

+#### Subscription can be queried by ID check

+If the DSS cannot be queried for the existing test ID, the DSS is likely not implementing **[astm.f3411.v19.DSS0030,e](../../../../../requirements/astm/f3411/v19.md)** correctly.

 #### Subscription can be deleted check

 An attempt to delete a subscription when the correct version is provided should succeed, otherwise the DSS is in violation of **[astm.f3411.v22a.DSS0030,d](../../../../../requirements/astm/f3411/v22a.md)**.

-#### Ensure subscription with test ID does not exist check

-If the DSS cannot be queried for the existing test ID, or if a subscription with that ID exists and it cannot be removed, the DSS is likely not implementing **[astm.f3411.v22a.DSS0030,e](../../../../../requirements/astm/f3411/v22a.md)** or **[astm.f3411.v22a.DSS0030,d](../../../../../requirements/astm/f3411/v22a.md)** properly.

 ## Subscription Simple test case